Close Menu

 And escape without immediate pursuit underscores the systemic weaknesses in Nigeria’s security architecture.

-The people of Plateau State are left to bear the brunt of this negligence, living in constant fear as their homes become battlegrounds.
+Plateau State residents bear the brunt of negligence, living in constant fear as homes turn into battlegrounds.

 This latest violence also exposes the deep-rooted ethnic and resource-based tensions fueling the conflict.